-Data on employee and employer contributions to medical care can are available for civilian, private industry, and State and local government workers.
-For information on employee premiums for single and family coverage, see the most recent publication at www.bls.gov/ncs/ebs/#publications.
+Data on employee and employer contributions to medical care are available for civilian, private industry, and state and local government workers.
+For information on employee premiums for single and family coverage, and provisions on deductibles, coinsurance, and out-of-pocket maximums see the most recent data at www.bls.gov/ncs/ebs/benefits/2016/benefits_health.htm.

-Are more workers covered by fee-for-service plans or HMOs?
+Are more workers covered by fee-for-service (FFS) plans or Health Maintenance Organizations (HMOs)?